Data synthesis and adversarial networks: A review and meta-analysis in cancer imaging: Cancer Imaging Challenges Addressed by Data Synthesis and Adversarial Networks

-Kapil et al~\cite{kapil2018deep} explore AC-GAN~\cite{odena2017conditional} on digital pathology imagery for semi-supervised quantification of the Non-Small-Cell-Lung-Cancer biomarker \textit{programmed death ligand 1 (PD-L1)}.
+\citet{kapil2018deep} explore AC-GAN~\citep{odena2017conditional} on digital pathology imagery for semi-supervised quantification of the Non-Small-Cell-Lung-Cancer biomarker \textit{programmed death ligand 1 (PD-L1)}.
 Their class-conditional generator receives a one-hot encoded PD-L1 label as input to generate a respective biopsy tissue image, while their discriminator receives the image and predicts both PD-L1 label and whether the image is fake or real.
 The AC-GAN method compares favourably to other supervised and non-generative semi-supervised approaches, and also systematically yields high agreement with visual\footnote{A visual estimation of pathologists of the tumour cell percentage showing PD-L1 staining.} tumour proportional scoring (TPS).

-As for the analysis of the TME, Quiros et al~\cite{quiros2021pathologygan} propose PathologyGAN, which they train on breast and colorectal cancer tissue imagery.
-This allows for learning the most important tissue phenotype descriptions, and provides a continuous latent representation space, enabling quantification and profiling of differences and similarities between different tumours' tissues.
-Quiros et al show that lesions encoded in an (adversarially trained) model's latent space enable using vector distance measures to find similar lesions that are close in the latent space within large patient cohorts.
+As for the analysis of the TME, \citet{quiros2019pathologygan} propose PathologyGAN, which they train on breast and colorectal cancer tissue imagery.
+This allows for learning the most important tissue phenotype descriptions, and provides a continuous latent representation space, enabling quantification and profiling of differences and similarities between different tumours' tissues. \citet{quiros2019pathologygan} show that lesions encoded in an GAN's latent space enable using vector distance measures to find similar lesions that are close in the latent space within large patient cohorts.
 We highlight the research potential in lesion latent space representations to assess inter-tumour heterogeneity.
 Also, the treatment strategies and successes of patients with a similar lesion can inform the decision-making process of selecting treatments for a lesion at hand, as denoted by Figure \ref{fig:overview}(m).